 The Temple Law Scholars Program provides an opportunity for outstanding students to gain provisional admission to the Temple University Beasley School of Law at the same time they are accepted into the College of Liberal Arts.
 As Temple Law Scholars, students spend their undergraduate years in Temple's Honors Program, after which they enroll in the Beasley School of Law, leading to the JD degree.
 Scholars will take advantage of special opportunities that are offered by the law school including attendance at special lectures and events, participation in the law school's trial advocacy program, mentoring by law school faculty, students, and administrators, and visiting law school classes.

-During the graduation season in May, the Baccalaureate Ceremony is held to honor seniors who have demonstrated outstanding performance and/or exceptional service to the College.
+During the graduation season in May, the Baccalaureate Awards Ceremony is held to honor seniors who have demonstrated outstanding academic performance and/or exceptional service to the College.
 Junior scholarship recipients are also recognized at this annual event.
-These prizes are awarded competitively and are a testament to the excellence of Liberal Arts undergraduates.
+These prizes are awarded competitively and are a testament to the excellence of the College of Liberal Arts undergraduates.